Haugenau20/cmake_meson_thesis/README.md

 ## Building with Meson
 To build the project with Meson, follow these steps.
-1. open powershell and navigate to the 'meson' directory
+1. Open powershell and navigate to the 'meson' directory
 2. Run the following commands
 ```powershell
 meson setup buildresults --cross-file build/cross/arm.txt --cross-file build/cross/STM32F103VBIx.txt